-Until a few weeks ago my winter garden was looking dreary, drowsy & dormant under somber skies.
+Until a few weeks ago my winter garden was looking dreary & drowsy under somber skies.
 Then who should emerge from their wintertide dreams but the jonquils...
 They rubbed the sleep from their eyes to make their pretty faces shine.
-Now, they seem to laugh at the antics of the squirrels & chickadees, and make mockery of grumpy Mr. Sun who prefers to hide his face these days under blankets of gray.
+Now, they seem to laugh at the antics of the squirrels and mock the Sun who is still hiding his face under blankets of gray.

 To create your own picture lanterns, all you need are some recycled jars, mod-podge and German kite paper.
 To start off, I like to cover my jars with white kite paper or tissue paper.
 This creates a uniform background for the pictures you will create and candles will have a softer glow when lit inside.

 To cover your jars, brush a thin layer of mod-podge all over the glass and then lay the paper on top of it.
 If any areas do not stick well, you can also go over the top of your paper with a bit more mod-podge.
 The paper will wrinkle as you wrap it around the jars (as you can see in my photos) but I personally like a bit of texture anyhow.

 Either before you put your base-layer of paper on your jars (or after the mod-podge has dried) you will want to measure the height of your jars and also around the middle.
 Then trim some plain white pieces of printer paper or newsprint to the measurements from the jars.
 This will allow you to know how much space you have for your picture-collage and help with the design...

 Once you are satisfied with your design, brush a thin layer of mod-podge over half of the jar, arrange your bits of paper and then proceed with the rest of the jar.
 Note: After I have placed my colored bits of paper on the jar, I usually brush them over again quickly with some mod-podge to help them stick and lie flat.